RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 Error detection at compile time is very useful as it makes sure at minimum that your code is semantically correct.
 It also helps if you are making changes to code, or are refactoring in ensuring that code that may be indirectly affected and breaks, breaks at compile time rather than at runtime.

 ### Editor Refactoring, Code Hints and More for Code Discovery
-The rest of the topics in this section deal with Code discovery in some form
+The rest of the topics in this section deal with Code discovery.

-Even VS Code which is about as low level as you can get for C# language support, features a number of editor tools to help with common tasks.
-It provides code hints for possible code improvements, suggestions for incomplete code, and options to Refactor code for you for many things.
-VS Code's support for these things is fairly minimal, and if you use a full IDE like Visual Studio or Rider you get many more built-in Refactorings and Code hints that help with code.
-But again, for minimal code support even these base features are pretty nice in VS Code.
+Even VS Code which is a low level editor compared to an IDE like Visual Studio, provides a lot of nice functionality to help you find problems in your code, refactor common scenarios, and provide you with some coding hints to improve your code.

 ![](CodeHintsVsCode.png)

 This useful hint lets you turn a C# string + expression value into a single interpolated string (`$".
-Time is: {name}"` instead of `"Time is: " + name`) which is a common refactoring.
+Time is: {name}"` instead of `"Time is: " + name`) which is a common refactoring and one I use a lot because typing the `$` and `{}` is actually slower, but this syntax is easier to read.

 The context menu also has a number of options and shortcut keys: